Introduction to decibel, sound power, intensity and pressure.

 Sound Pressure Level

-The Sound Pressure is the force (N) of sound on a surface area (m2) perpendicular to the direction of the sound.
-The SI-units for the Sound Pressure are N/m2 or Pa.
+The sound pressure is the force (N) of a sound on a surface area (m2) perpendicular to the direction of the sound.
+The SI-unit for the Sound Pressure is N/m2 or Pa.

 Lp = sound pressure level (dB)